mgrigoriev8109/mgrigoriev8109/README.md

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?style=flat&logoColor=white&logo=javascript&color=success)

 ---
-### Volunteering

-While not creating full-stack Rails projects I volunteer my time mentoring others learning web development, reading books on programming, or making open source contributions.
+While not creating full-stack Rails projects I volunteer my time mentoring others learning web development, reading books on programming, or making open source contributions in both [The Odin Project](https://github.com/TheOdinProject/curriculum) and the [Open Food Network](https://github.com/openfoodfoundation/openfoodnetwork).

 ---
 ### Outside of Coding...

 I'm training for the Chicago Marathon, and plan to run it in October!
-If I'm not running you can find me spending time with my family, cooking for fun in the kitchen, or reading old fantasy books.
+If I'm not running you can find me spending time with my family, cooking for in the kitchen, or reading fantasy and science fiction.

 ---
 <div align="center">